StanislavBerezin/React-Next-/README.md

    6)Passing function in prop <Component functioName = {()=> props.insideOfThisClassFunctionName(can send a prop too)}> and then inside of that component <button onClick={props.functioName}>
 4. Better use concat() insead of push() when updating array in REDUX.

-# Chunks
+# Core code sample

-To display contennt by conditionals
+# To display contennt by conditionals

 ```
 <!-- in class -->